 Platform businesses are valuable

 There’s something unique about platform businesses and that is they become incredibly valuable.
 The value of platform businesses is different from producers.
 Why is Uber valued more highly than BMW?
 Many people think that this is a bubble – how can a business that doesn’t product a product be so valuable?
-To understand that this is not a bubble, I will explain two different types of effects i.e. Viral Effect & Network Effect.
+To understand that this is not a bubble, I will explain two different types of effects that could help in your digital transformation. i.e. Viral Effect & Network Effect.

 1. Viral effects are short lived and travel in one direction.
 When interacted with its over!
 Example, have you ever watched a viral video more than twice, maybe, but have you ever watched it over ten times?
 Maybe not, but maybe if it’s that good.